How To Use Enumerate in Python? – Syntax, Function And Loop

 The second method is quite long.
 It is advisable to use only the first method.
 As it will save the time of the program.
 It will efficiently help the time complexity of the program.

-Let’s look at the method one by one.
+Let’s look at the methods one by one.

-Here first we have to declare a List in Python.
-As well as we have to provide the elements there.
+To use the enumerate function in this case, first, we have to declare a List in Python and provide the elements to it.
 Then we have to do operations on it.

-First, we try to provide the output with the default starting value which is zero.
+Let us first use the enumerate() function while keeping the starting value as the default value i.e. 0.
 This printing & conversation can be done in a single line.

 General Syntax: list(enumerate(list-name))